jinjagit/JupyterNotebooks/README.md

 Even though I'm far from an experienced user, so far I am totally blown away by the usefullness, flexibility, and creative potential of these notebooks.

-Nice article (and discussion in comments section) of limits and crtiticisms of Jupyter notebboks: http://opiateforthemass.es/articles/why-i-dont-like-jupyter-fka-ipython-notebook/
+Nice article (and discussion in comments section) of limits and crtiticisms of Jupyter notebooks: http://opiateforthemass.es/articles/why-i-dont-like-jupyter-fka-ipython-notebook/